 Then, as soon as you can, it is important to…

 - Notify the hotel owner or management about the event.
 You can do this with a phone call or visit to the front desk.

 - Notify police, if public safety is at risk.
 If the injury was caused by a vehicle crash, security lapse, or environmental hazard, or if the injury was fatal, then the local authorities need to know.

 - Begin gathering information for a possible legal case.
 Collect the names and contact information of any witnesses.
 Photograph the scene (cell phone images will be just fine).
 Take notes about what just happened and update those notes to refresh your memory later.

-- Contact your attorney.
+- Contact your Myrtle Beach personal injury lawyer.
 A skilled personal injury trial lawyer is your best hope of overcoming the insurance company’s legal team and securing the best settlement or damage award available.

 Visitors to the Myrtle Beach area rarely know which attorney will best suit their needs.
 The Law Office of Kenneth E. Berger serves injured people statewide and prides itself on treating clients like family.
 Contact us online today or call us at 803-790-2800.
 Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
 Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).